JohnSundell/Splash/README.md

 Welcome to **Splash** - a fast, lightweight and flexible Swift syntax highlighter.
 It can be used to generate code sample HTML for a blog post, to turn a string of Swift code into a fully syntax highlighted image, or to build custom developer tools.

-It's used to highlight all recent articles on [swiftbysundell.com](https://swiftbysundell.com).
+It's used to highlight all articles on [swiftbysundell.com](https://swiftbysundell.com).

 ## Usage